+Five Towns College

-Herkimer Community College College credits may be earned by meeting the criteria of articulation agreements Tech has established with SELECT colleges.
-In addition, check directly with the postsecondary institutions for any additional credits they may offer.
+Herkimer Community College

+College credits may be earned by meeting

+the criteria of articulation agreements (see

+listing in Handbook) Tech has established

+with SELECT colleges.
+In addition, check

+directly with the post-secondary institutions

+for any additional credits they may offer.